rojberr/quick-pdf-summary-tool/README.md

 - **Single-file solution**: No dependencies to install (uses free Google Colab runtime).
 - **Adjustable summary length**: Short/medium/long output.
 - **Works on GitHub**: Preview results without running.
+- Use Gemini as it API use is free so far

 ## 📝 Example Code (From Notebook)
 ```python